Slite Alternative for Small Businesses | Context Link | Context Link

 Can I use Context Link with ChatGPT AND Claude?

 Yes.
 Context Link is model-agnostic on the asking side.
-The same connected sources and Lenses are reachable from ChatGPT, Claude, Gemini, and any MCP-aware agent.
-Different team members can use different AI tools and still pull from the same business state.
+The same connected sources and Memories are reachable from ChatGPT, Claude, Gemini, and any MCP-aware agent.
+Different team members can use different AI tools and still pull from the same knowledge base.
 Slite's AI only works inside Slite's own interface.

 What about Slite's doc verification feature?

 Doc verification is genuinely useful in Slite.
 It marks content as 'verified' with expiry dates.
 Context Link approaches freshness differently.
-Connections re-sync with your live sources (Notion, Google Docs, websites, email) so the AI always pulls from current content, and Lenses re-run on a schedule with recurring AI deep research feeding fresh external evidence.
-If you update a Notion page, the next retrieval reflects that change.
+Connections sync every 24 hours with your sources (Notion, Google Docs, websites, email) so the AI pulls from current content.
+If you update a Notion page, the next sync reflects that change.
 No manual verification step needed.

 Does Slite's AI have usage limits?